MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/05-Ex1-3-use-powerpoint-create-presentation.md

+---
+lab:
+  title: 'Exercise 1, Task 3: Use Copilot in PowerPoint to create an executive presentation'
+  description: In the prior task, you used Copilot in Word to create the **Heating
+    System Comparison** report, which identified the differences between boiler and furnace heating systems.
+You now want to create a PowerPoint presentation based on this report that you can present to Adatum's senior leadership team.
+Your goal is to get them up to speed on the two types of heating systems, including the pros and cons of each, before you contact a Heating, Ventilation, and Air Conditioning (HVAC) company and formally start this project.
+  duration: 52 minutes
+  level: 100
+  islab: true
+---

 # Exercise 1, Task 3: Use Copilot in PowerPoint to create an executive presentation
 ---
 In the prior task, you used Copilot in Word to create the **Heating System Comparison** report, which identified the differences between boiler and furnace heating systems.
 You now want to create a PowerPoint presentation based on this report that you can present to Adatum's senior leadership team.
 Your goal is to get them up to speed on the two types of heating systems, including the pros and cons of each, before you contact a Heating, Ventilation, and Air Conditioning (HVAC) company and formally start this project.